Content warning: picture of domestic abuse victim and misogynist "joke."

 |Not offensive (to many men) since it's "just a joke."|

 That isn't a category of speech people can just "get over."
 That goes beyond "offended."
 (Although it's usually actually offensive as well.)
 No one is entitled to never be offended.
 But everyone has the right to call out when the words that are shaping their reality do not confer upon them basic human dignity.
 (And if that OFFENDS you, isn't that ironic.)
 It is those at the top of of social hierarchies (white men in particular) who think words can't really hurt people because there are no words that can do more than merely offend them.

 Is your "one word" going to cause a hate crime?
 No. Is an entire culture's repeated, constant, ubiquitous use of contempt and disrespect going to create a dehumanization that leads to hate crimes?
 Well, we can see very clearly that they do.

-However this is not even the "chilling effect on discourse" flavor of "censorship" that some–almost always those who are not harmed by such words (whites, men, able bodied, heterosexual, etc...)–use when they are forced to consider the impact of their slurs the next time they want to insult a sports team by calling them gay, their broken microwave a cunt, or a losing team a bunch of women.
+Oh but wait!
+This isn't "FREEZE PEACH" legally maybe but it does have a "chilling effect on discourse," and that's a type of "censorship" right?
+Some–almost always those who are not harmed by such words (whites, men, able bodied, heterosexual, etc...)–use the "chilling effect" when they are forced to consider the impact of their slurs the next time they want to insult a sports team by calling them gay, their broken microwave a cunt, or a losing team a bunch of women.
 Because honestly what these people want is not freedom of speech, it's freedom FROM consequence.

 No, this is about words.